 Head Coach - Harry Kewell

-The famous Australian international became the club's Head Coach on the 23rd May 2017.
+The former Australia international Harry Kewell was appointed as the club's Head Coach on the 23rd May 2017.

 During a glittering playing career in England and abroad, Sydney-born Harry played in two Champions League finals for Liverpool and two World Cup finals for Australia.